-Let the session context contain additional variables MOB_TX_TS, MOB_RX_TS, and MOB_SECRET.
-MOB_TX_TS and MOB_RX_TS have initial values of negative infinity.
-MOB_SECRET should be a cryptographically pseudorandom value not less than 128 bits in length and known only to this end.
+Let the session context contain additional variables MOB\TX\TS, MOB\RX\TS, and MOB\SECRET.
+MOB\TX\TS and MOB\RX\TS have initial values of negative infinity.
+MOB\SECRET should be a cryptographically pseudorandom value not less than 128 bits in length and known only to this end.

-On receipt of a packet for an OPEN session, after processing all chunks in the packet: if the session is still OPEN, AND the source address of the packet does not match DESTADDR, AND MOB_TX_TS is at least one second in the past, then:
+On receipt of a packet for an S\OPEN session, after processing all chunks in the packet: if the session is still S\OPEN, AND the source address of the packet does not match DESTADDR, AND MOB\TX\TS is at least one second in the past, then:

-- Set MOB_TX_TS to the current time; - Construct a Ping message comprising: a marking to indicate that it is a mobility check, a timestamp set to MOB_TX_TS, and a cryptographic hash over the preceding as well as the address from which the packet was received and MOB_SECRET; and - Send this Ping to the address from which the packet was received, instead of DESTADDR.
+- 1. Set MOB\TX\TS to the current time; - 2.
+Construct a Ping message comprising: a marking to indicate (to this end when returned in a Ping Reply) that it is a mobility check (for example, the first byte being ASCII 'M' for "Mobility"), a timestamp set to MOB\TX\TS, and a cryptographic hash over the preceding as well as the address from which the packet was received and MOB\SECRET; and

+Send this Ping to the address from which the packet was received, instead of DESTADDR.

-On receipt of a Ping Reply in an OPEN session, if the Ping Reply's message is marked to indicate it is a mobility check, AND the timestamp in the message is not more than 132 seconds in the past, AND the timestamp in the message is greater than MOB_RX_TS, AND the cryptographic hash matches the expected value according to the contents of the message plus the source address of the packet containing this Ping Reply and MOB_SECRET, then:
+On receipt of a Ping Reply in an S\OPEN session, if the Ping Reply's message satisfies all of these conditions:

+- o it has this end's expected marking to indicate it is a mobility check, and - o the timestamp in the message is not more than 120 seconds in the past, and - o the timestamp in the message is greater than MOB\RX\TS, and - o the cryptographic hash matches the expected value according to the contents of the message plus the source address of the packet containing this Ping Reply and MOB\SECRET, then:

-- 1. Set MOB_RX_TS to the timestamp in the message; and - 2.
-Set DESTADDR to the source address of the packet containing this Ping Reply.
+- 1. Set MOB\RX\TS to the timestamp in the message; and - Set DESTADDR to the source address of the packet containing this Ping Reply.